slatedocs/slate/source/index.md

 > Make sure to replace `YOUR-ACCESS-TOKEN` with your API access key.

-MojoPages uses API keys to allow access to the API.
+LocalStack uses API keys to allow access to the API.
 You can get an account by contacting us.

-The MojoPages API expects for the API key to be included in all API requests to the server.
+The LocalStack API expects for the API key to be included in all API requests to the server.
 The API key can be passed either as a parameter like the following:

 `access_token=YOUR-ACCESS-TOKEN`